Enteric Fermentation: Emissions Calculations

 Enteric Fermentation

 This is the seventh post in the sector-by-sector series replicating Canada's National Greenhouse Gas Inventory Report (NIR).
-It refreshes PlanZero's Enteric Fermentation ipcc summary page, which was one of the first things I investigated with PlanZero, before starting this series of posts.
-This post makes the ipcc-summary page shorter and more like its peers, updates the NIR estimation, and refreshes the critical success factors and barriers.
+It updates PlanZero's Enteric Fermentation IPCC summary page, which was one of the first things I investigated with PlanZero before starting this series of posts, bringing it up to the standard of its more-recently-drafted peers via numerous improvements from top to bottom.
+Those changes are covered narratively via this post.

 Enteric fermentation is the technical term for the digestive process in animals that produces methane.
 The IPCC category covers all livestock, but in Canada's inventory, cattle are responsible for 96–97% of these emissions.
 Cattle produce this overwhelming majority of the sector's emissions because they are ruminants, they are big, and there are so many of them.

-Ruminants (from wikipedia) are "herbivorous grazing or browsing artiodactyls belonging to the suborder Ruminantia that are able to acquire nutrients from plant-based food by fermenting it in a specialized stomach prior to digestion, principally through microbial actions.
+From wikipedia: Ruminants are herbivorous grazing or browsing artiodactyls belonging to the suborder Ruminantia that are able to acquire nutrients from plant-based food by fermenting it in a specialized stomach prior to digestion, principally through microbial actions.
 The process, which takes place in the front part of the digestive system and therefore is called foregut fermentation, typically requires the fermented ingesta (known as cud) to be regurgitated and chewed again.
-The process of rechewing the ingesta to further break down plant matter and stimulate digestion is called rumination or chewing the cud."
-The fermentation, (the enteric fermentation), that happens in this first stomach produces methane, which cattle release through their mouths when they regurgitate cud.
-There are many ruminant species; ruminants includes all domestic and wild bovines (including dairy and beef cattle), goats, sheep, as well as many species that aren't farmed at significant scale.
+The process of rechewing the ingesta to further break down plant matter and stimulate digestion is called rumination or chewing the cud.
+The fermentation that happens in this first stomach produces methane, which cattle release through their mouths when they regurgitate cud.
+There are many domesticated and wild ruminant species: cattle, sheep, goats, deer, carribou, and moose are all ruminants.

-The NIR methodology regarding agriculture (Annex 3.4 ) describes how Environment and Climate Change Canada (ECCC) determined the emission factors for Canada's cattle.
-It is fundamentally an energy accounting method: the total energy of various food sources is estimated, as is the energy in outputs of milk and dung, as is the energy required for staying warm in various environments, growing, producing milk, producing baby calves and so on.
-The energy estimation leads to an imbalance: cattle take in more than they put out in these variou ways.
-The energy imbalance is assumed to be the lost methane formed by enteric fermentation.
+The NIR methodology regarding agriculture (Annex 3.4) describes how Environment and Climate Change Canada (ECCC) determined the emission factors for Canada's cattle.
+It is an energy accounting method: the total energy of various food sources is estimated, as is the energy in outputs of e.g. milk, dung, heat, growth, etc. The energy estimation leads to an imbalance: cattle take in more than they put out.
+Methane is relatively energy-dense, so the energy imbalance is attributed to the lost methane formed by enteric fermentation.

-For my purposes, I appreciate that NIR Annex 3.4 includes Table A3.4-11 (pdf), which lists emission factors per heads of cattle of various types, at selected years since 1990.
-For example in 2023: dairy cows are assessed as producing an average of 145.6 kg /yr; beef cows, 121.5 kg /yr; calves just 44 kg /yr.
-The emission factors for fully-grown animals numbers have risen since 1990 because the animals on farms have gotten bigger.
-Although the emission factors per head of cattle are higher now than in 1990, the emission factors per unit of food, at least for dairy output, would be lower now because today's dairy cattle are more productive.
+Thanks to NIR Annex 3.4, Table A3.4-11 (pdf), PlanZero does not have to implement an energy imbalance calculation.
+PlanZero can simply use emission factors per heads of cattle of various types, at select years since 1990.
+For example in 2023: dairy cows were assessed as producing an average of 145.6 kg /yr; beef cows, 121.5 kg /yr; calves just 44 kg /yr.
+The emission factors for fully-grown animals numbers have risen since 1990 because the animals on farms have tended to grow larger (due to selective breeding).
+Although the emission factors per head of cattle are higher now than in 1990, the emission factors per unit of food, at least for dairy output, are lower now because today's cattle are more productive.
+Fun/depressing fact: since methane's global warming potential (28x) is so much higher than carbon dioxide (1x), a single modern dairy cow's methane ends up producing about the same amount of as a family vehicle's exhaust (about 4t /yr).

 Multiplying these emission factors by the cattle populations in Statistics Canada Table 32-10-0130-01 (Number of cattle, by class and farm type) yielded one of the better-fitting sectoral estimators in PlanZero.
 (Happily, it also extends two years ahead of the NIR, because StatsCan has updated the cattle population tables more recently.)